bitraf/bitraf-iot/p2k16-label/README.md

 ## Testing
 mosquitto_pub -h mqtt.bitraf.no  -t "public/p2k16-dev/label/" -m '{"username": "test", "id": 1, "name": "Test Test", "phone": "01234567", "email": "test@example.com"}'

+## Docker image
+There is a workflow in this repository that builds a new docker image for this service on every release.

 ## License